 1. Strategic Business Intelligence

 In a strategic BI, better decisions are made by analyzing data mart or data warehouse presented in dashboards or graphs.
 The predetermined set of metrics help to gauge the historical context of data and enables informed decision-making and strategizing long-term goals.
 The significant role of Strategic Business Intelligence are:

 - Finding the crucial business success factor from records

-- Deducing solutions through the sheer collection of data
+- Deducing solutions through the sheer collection of data from different sources

 2. Operational Business Intelligence

 Operational Business Intelligence (OBI) is task-oriented.
 OBI provides time-sensitive & relevant data that is crucial to carry out a time-bound business operation or daily task.
-According to McKinsey’s research, 40% of our time is spent making decisions.
+According to McKinsey’s research, 40% of our time is spent making business decisions.
 Unlike strategic BI that gives you a snapshot of historical context, operational BI provides you with live streaming data to boost performance.
 The data democratization in OBI helps to: